2.5 years to 3 years

 Classroom exercises include sensorial work, and instruction in math and language.
 As the child grows emotionally, physically, and intellectually, the activities in the classroom continue to change to meet his needs.

-The Montessori teacher offers the tenderness, warmth and patience so essential at this age.
+Our Montessori teachers offer the tenderness, warmth and patience so essential to a child’s development at this age.
 An emphasis on the importance of a peaceful environment, along with the necessary nurturing and caring, are characteristics of this program.